‘RHOA’ Season 10: NeNe Leakes Demands Bigger Paycheck Than Kim Zolciak

 It’s no secret that NeNe Leakes and Kim Zolciak are being courted by Bravo to return to Real Housewives of Atlanta for Season 10.
 Both women have made it clear that they will come back for the right price.
-Now, NeNe Leakes is making it clear that she’ll come back to RHOA but that she needs to be paid more than Kim in order for that to happen.
+Now, NeNe Leakes is making it clear that she’ll come back to RHOA, but that she needs to be paid more than Kim in order for that to happen.

 Right now, both NeNe Leakes and Kim Zolciak are in negotiations with Bravo to make their big return to RHOA.
 Incidentally, both women also think there is a reason why they should get the bigger check in order to return for Season 10.
 NeNe recently spoke with TMZ and told them that she is the bigger draw and therefore, she should be getting the bigger paycheck for the upcoming season.